Sociocultural anthropology: 1960–2000

-2000s to present
+2000–present

 Traditional methodologies used to study sociocultural anthropology have changed with the shift in culture in modernised society.
 Individuals undergo daily routines differing to that of previous decades.
 Individuals participate in minority groups within which only certain aspects relate to the broader national culture.
 Anthropologists are unable to receive a holistic ethnography, as individuals return to the private sphere after interacting within their minority groups.
 Impacts of globalisation, neoliberalism, and capitalism have contributed to the decline in anthropology field work.

 The job market of the 2000s is centralised around those occupations that are income generating, reducing the number of university students in the social science fields.
 In accordance, universities have reduced funding for many anthropological programs.
-The 2008 global financial crisis enhanced this effect as universities had to decline spending as income generation was lesser.
+The 2008 financial crisis enhanced this effect as universities had to decline spending as income generation was lesser.
 Decreased spending in the anthropological sector in combination with an increasing trend of anthropology university students has results in decreasing job opportunities.

 Sociocultural anthropological study of the 21st century, produces facts created by an intersection of cultural classification systems and heterogenous and dynamic societies.
 A contributor to this dynamic societal environment is the media.
 The influence of the media produces accessibility for all to gather experience and evidence, however charged political conditions sway social discourse.
 Anthropologists use theory such as structuralism to decipher epistemological obstacles.
 Considering that systems are defined by the laws of their constitutive elements rather than the content alone is a lens through which modern society is studied.